onorua/vagrant-salt-dev/README.md

 ## Vagrant specific information

-The included [](Vagrantfile) will start a new VM, bootstrap salt, and run the include formulas.
+The included [Vagrantfile](Vagrantfile) will start a new VM, bootstrap salt, and run the include formulas.

 1. It specifies a 'hostname':